 My hometown of Chicago has a reputation for brutal winters.
 While this reputation is not necessarily undeserved, winter is still a great time to visit.
-I even think winter is the best time to visit Chicago – accommodation costs are lower and attractions are less crowded.
+I even think winter is the one of the best times to visit Chicago – accommodation costs are lower and attractions are less crowded.
 (Don’t think you will be alone – even in the middle of winter, there are still plenty of tourists around.)

 Prefer to avoid cold temperatures and snow?
 No problem.
 Many of the best things to do in Chicago can be done indoors so don’t let the weather scare you away.
 You can easily experience much of what Chicago has to offer while minimizing your time outdoors.
 Check out the Chicago Pedway, a huge indoor walkway system that connects several buildings in downtown Chicago.
 To minimize walking outside, use public transportation, taxis, Lyft and Uber to get around Chicago.
-(Use my Uber referral code to earn a free ride worth up to $15 on Uber.)
+(Use my Uber referral code to earn $2 off your first 3 rides.)

 Top things to do in Chicago in the winter include:

 1) Check out Chicago’s museums, skyscrapers and other indoor tourist attractions.
 Chicago has many great museums including the Field Museum, Museum of Science and Industry, Shedd Aquarium and Adler Planetarium.
 Art lovers can visit the Art Institute of Chicago and the Museum of Contemporary Art.
 Other Chicago tourist attractions not to be missed include the views from the John Hancock Center or the Skydeck at Willis Tower (formerly known as the Sears Tower).